-The last succulent terrarium I tried died.
+The last succulent terrarium I tried died quickly.
 It's no surprise because I had no idea what I was doing (pre google dark ages!).
 Since then, I’ve learned a few great tips to help with success and have literally made dozens.
-This particular one is made in an antique pickle jar with lid.
+This particular terrarium is made in an antique pickle jar with lid.
 I'm gifting it to our daughter for her new home.

 What’s fun is that they can be personalized to be whimsical or more organic or anything in between.
 With the addition of a few items, they turn into something magical.
 They don’t have to be a fairy garden but they can be.
 I like the more natural route and add rocks I’ve collected on our trips, pinecones and acorns from our yard, feathers, sticks or even driftwood are great.